-Having an interactive presentation or digital sales tool developed for B2B sales pitches and presentations is an investment for any business – but what if you need to demonstrate the ROI to get others on-board first?
+Having an interactive presentation or digital sales tool developed for B2B sales pitches and presentations is an investment for any business – but what if you need to demonstrate the digital marketing ROI to get others on-board first?

 If you’re going to get the go-ahead for investing anything from £15-40k and upwards on a new digital sales tool or interactive presentation, chances are you might have some convincing to do.